how to fix dimples in resin cover

 The heat source can be passed over the dimpled area in a gentle, sweeping motion.
 As the resin warms, it may level out the dimples and create a smoother finish.

-However, it’s essential to exercise caution when using a heat source.
+Be very careful when using a heat source.
 Excessive heat can damage the resin, cause it to bubble or scorch, and even release harmful fumes.
 It’s important to keep the heat source moving and avoid prolonged exposure to a single area.

 how to fix dimples in resin: heat up the resin